rweigel/phys305/hw1.md

 **Answer**

 For 1. and 2., The problem statement does indicate if the answer should be a vector or scalar.
 I accepted either.
+(By convention, it is a vector.)

 1\.